Muhammad-Qasim-Sajid/To-Do-List-App/README.md

 ## Developer’s Journey

-This project was not just about building a to-do app it was a **personal milestone**.
+This project was not just about building a to-do app but it taught me a lot of things.
 The Struggle with `localStorage`
 At first, I struggled a lot with how to **save tasks persistently**.
 The concept of `localStorage` was completely new to me and I had to learn how to **store arrays**, parse JSON, and update it dynamically on state changes.
 After multiple failures I finally cracked it!
 Learning DOM Manipulation
- Every button, task, and state in this app helped me understand:
-  How to create elements using JavaScript
+  How to use createElement(), appendChild(), querySelector(), and how nodes and their relationships work How to create elements using JavaScript
   How to append them to the DOM
   How to add dynamic event listeners